DMTF/Redfish-Interface-Emulator/README.md

 	* The file contains a dictionary with the names of Redfish collections and there corresponding wildcard.
 This dictionary should be update the keep in sync with Redfish modeling.
 *
 		codegen_template Chassis <outputdir>

+### INFRAGEN Module
+Python module that can be used to populate the Redfish Interface backend with data (Chassi, Systems, Resource Blocks, Resources Zones, Processors, Memory, etc).

+To use the module a JSON file needs to be in place describing the infrastructure (an example is provided in 'infragen/populate-config.json').

+Moreover, the POPULATE property needs to be set in emulator-config.json.
+The POPULATE property specifies the path to the json file.
+If the file does not exist or if POPULATE is not defined, the emulator will start empty.

+As part of INFRAGEN, generate_template.py can be used to help a user with the creation of JSON template according to a specific Redfish schema by guiding the user through the schema and asking for input values.
+This module runs independently of the populate function and from the emulator itself.

 ### Testing the Emulator
 The command to test the emulator can executed against the emulator running locally or hosted in the cloud.